magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_on-meditation.md

 When sitting in meditation the mind becomes refined, but we should try to be aware, to know whatever state it’s in.
 Mental activity is there together with tranquillity.
-There is is the action of bringing the mind to the theme of contemplation.
-If there is not much mindfulness, there will not be much .
-Then the contemplation around that theme, follows.
+There is *vitakka.* *Vitakka* is the action of bringing the mind to the theme of contemplation.
+If there is not much mindfulness, there will not be much *vitakka*.
+Then *vicāra,* the contemplation around that theme, follows.
 Various weak mental impressions may arise from time to time but our self-awareness is the important thing – whatever may be happening we know it continuously.
 As we go deeper we are constantly aware of the state of our meditation, knowing whether or not the mind is firmly established.
 Thus, both concentration and awareness are present.

 Having a peaceful mind does not mean that there’s nothing happening, mental impressions do arise.
 For instance, when we talk about the first level of absorption, we say it has five factors.
-Along with and , arises with the theme of contemplation and then These four things all lie together in the mind that is established in tranquillity.
+Along with *vitakka* and *vicāra*, *pīti* arises with the theme of contemplation and then *sukha.* These four things all lie together in the mind that is established in tranquillity.
 They are as one state.

-The fifth factor is or one-pointedness.
+The fifth factor is *ekaggatā* or one-pointedness.
 You may wonder how there can be one-pointedness when there are all these other factors as well.
 This is because they all become unified on that foundation of tranquillity.
 Together they are called a state of samādhi.
 They are not everyday states of mind, they are factors of absorption.
 There are these five characteristics, but they do not disturb the basic tranquillity.
-There is , but it does not disturb the mind; , rapture and happiness arise but do not disturb the mind.
+There is *vitakka*, but it does not disturb the mind; *vicāra*, rapture and happiness arise but do not disturb the mind.
 The mind is therefore as one with these factors.
 The first level of absorption is like this.

-We don’t have to call it first second , third and so on, let’s just call it ‘a peaceful mind’.
-As the mind becomes progressively calmer it will dispense with and , leaving only rapture and happiness.
-Why does the mind discard and ?
-This is because, as the mind becomes more refined, the activities of and are too coarse to remain.
-At this stage, as the mind leaves off and , feelings of great rapture can arise, tears may gush out.
+We don’t have to call it first *jhāna,* second *jhāna*, third *jhāna* and so on, let’s just call it ‘a peaceful mind’.
+As the mind becomes progressively calmer it will dispense with *vitakka* and *vicāra*, leaving only rapture and happiness.
+Why does the mind discard *vitakka* and *vicāra*?
+This is because, as the mind becomes more refined, the activities of *vitakka* and *vicāra* are too coarse to remain.
+At this stage, as the mind leaves off *vitakka* and *vicāra*, feelings of great rapture can arise, tears may gush out.
 But as the samādhi deepens, rapture too is discarded, leaving only happiness and one-pointedness, until finally even happiness goes and the mind reaches its greatest refinement.
 There is only equanimity and one-pointedness, all else has been left behind.
 The mind stands unmoving.

 Once the mind is peaceful this can happen.
 You don’t have to think a lot about it; it just happens by itself when the causal factors are ripe.